 Volunteer forms are due back to the club, attention SCBC Board on or before June 1st of the skating year.
 Only these hours will be used to count towards your volunteer hours for the year.
 Any hours after June 1st will be counted towards the following year’s volunteer commitment.

-Skaters who move into a StarSkate, Academy, Ice Dance or bridging program March 1st or later are not required to complete the volunteer commitment.
+Skaters who register for a StarSkate (or higher) or bridging program March 1st or later are not required to complete the volunteer commitment.

 Information on each of these volunteer opportunities will be communicated out to our membership as each event approaches.